ubicucsd/bootcamp_18_19/1_CommandLine.md

 *Hint: the last three commands mentioned contain both of the two ways you can get FastQC onto EC2*

 Next, we need Kallisto, which describes itself as "a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads."
+Google "download kallisto" and find the appropriate file (it should be a .tar.gz).
+Use the same method you used for FastQC to transfer it to EC2(or challenge yourself to find the second way).

 ---